This post may contain affiliate links. Please see our disclosure policy.

 - Wrap the springform pan in tin foil.

-- Place the springform pan in a baking pan (raosting pan works well), set it on the oven rack and then add boiling water until it covers 1/2 springform pan sides.
-A tea kettle works great for pouring the water into the roasting pan.
+- Place the springform pan in a baking pan (a roasting pan works well), set it on the oven rack, and then add boiling water until it covers 1/2 of the springform pan sides.
+A tea kettle works excellent for pouring the water into the roasting pan.

 - Bake until golden brown at 350 for about 1 hr 15 min.